 Offshore wind conditions

-For the construction of offshore wind farms, developers need a thorough knowledge of the wind conditions at the proposed wind farm location.
-These conditions are essential to establish the energy yield which underpins the business case.
+For the development of offshore wind farms, developers need a thorough knowledge of the wind conditions at their designated location.
+These conditions are essential to establish an energy yield assessment which underpins the business case.
+The measurements can improve the predicted energy yield by a few percentage points, reducing financial uncertainties.
 This information is also required for the optimal design of wind farms.
 Large turbines are subjected to heavy and irregular wind loads.
-TNO is gaining a lot of insight into wind conditions at the North Sea through its long-term wind measurements at different altitudes.
+TNO is gaining valuable insights into wind conditions at the North Sea through its long-term wind measurements at selected locations.

 Measuring wind at the North Sea